Jimvanharen/csharp-practice-projects/README.md

 # csharp-practice-projects
-Here you will see my projects I created as an education tool to learn the fundamentels of C# most of them are a ConsoleApplication.
+Here you will see my projects I created as an education tool to learn the fundamentels of C# most of them are of ConsoleApplication type.

 You can do whatever you want with these projects I dont really care.
-I would actually love to see if the Timer can become better.
+I would love to see you make them better!

-You can download the executable file to see how the program looks like its called -ConsoleEggTimer exe.exe-

 You can look at the source code to see how the program works.